FurryCoders/FALocalRepo/README.md

     If all these steps are completed without errors then the program will proceed to download the targets.
 As a bonus feature the program will also handle filetypes to make sure the submission files have the correct extension.<br>
     If the the program cannot verify the cookies and connect to the forum then it will abort the download and check the cookies for some common errors.

-    The program also throttles download speed down to 100KB/sec to avoid taxing the forum's servers with a huge number of requests and downloads close to each other.
+    The program throttles download speed down to 100KB/sec to avoid taxing the forum's servers with a huge number of requests and downloads close to each other.

 ### Search
 This menu allows to search in the database using one or more among user (with or w/o sections), title, tags, category, species, gender and rating.<br>